oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/groebner_bases.md

 global monomial ordering $>$ to distinguish leading terms of the polynomials (elements of free modules) involved.
 At each step of the division process, the idea is to remove the leading term of the intermediate dividend using the leading term of some divisor by which it is divisible.
 Termination is guaranteed since $>$ is a well-ordering.
 In the more general case of standard bases we also allow local and mixed orderings.
-Here, a variant of the division algorithm due to Mora is used to guaranty termination.
+Here, a variant of the division algorithm due to Mora is used to guarantee termination.

 We introduce the relevant notation.